Urinary Tract Infections in Children

 The doctor will give your child a physical exam and ask about his or her symptoms.
-Your child also will have lab tests to check for germs in the urine, such as a urinalysis and a urine culture.
+Your child also will have lab tests, such as a urinalysis and a urine culture, to check for germs in the urine.
 It takes 1 to 2 days to get the results of a urine culture, so many doctors will prescribe medicine to fight the infection without waiting for the results.
 This is because a child's symptoms and the urinalysis may be enough to show an infection.

 After your child gets better, the doctor may have him or her tested to find out if there is a problem with the urinary tract.
 For example, urine might flow backward from the bladder into the kidneys.
 Problems like this can make a child more likely to get an infection in the bladder or kidneys.